cogentcore/core/README.md

 See the [Wiki](https://github.com/goki/gi/wiki) for more docs, discussion, etc.

-GoGi uses the GoKi tree infrastructure to implement a simple, elegant, GUI framework in full native idiomatic Go (with minimal OS-specific backend interfaces based on the Shiny drivers).
+GoGi uses the GoKi tree infrastructure to implement a simple, elegant GUI framework in full native idiomatic Go (with minimal OS-specific backend interfaces based on the Shiny drivers).
 The overall design is an attempt to integrate existing standards and conventions from widely-used frameworks, including Qt (overall widget design), HTML / CSS (styling), and SVG (rendering).
 This 2D framework also integrates with a (planned) 3D scenegraph, supporting interesting combinations of these frameworks.
 Currently GoGi is focused on desktop systems, but nothing prevents adaptation to mobile.

 # Main Features

-* All standard widgets: `Button`, `Menu`, `Slider`, `TextField`, `SpinBox`, `ComboBox` etc, with tooltips, hover, focus, copy / paste (full native clipboard support), drag-n-drop -- the full set of standard GUI functionality.
+* Has all the standard widgets: `Button`, `Menu`, `Slider`, `TextField`, `SpinBox`, `ComboBox` etc, with tooltips, hover, focus, copy / paste (full native clipboard support), drag-n-drop -- the full set of standard GUI functionality.
 See `gi/examples/widgets` for a demo.

 * Powerful `Layout` logic auto-sizes everything -- very easy to configure interfaces that just work across different scales, resolutions, platforms.
 Automatically remembers and reinstates window positions and sizes across sessions.